Thunderstonjek/SecJSFApp/README.md

 # Task 1 - 09.12.2019
 Organize this project:
-break down the goals into tasks and create issues for each. get to know githubs project function
+break down the goals into tasks and create issues for each. get to know githubs project function.

+Also write down how to get the project running on a new workbench/environment, because that will be necessary.

+# How to: get this project running
+1. import project from github via Eclipse import function
+2. start MySQL and have a Tomcat v9.0 somewhere
+3. switch to Java EE and configure build patch to include all .jar files from the tomcat directory
+4. select project to run on server and manually select the Tomcat v9.0
+5. pray